tcrook0/Documentation/Java Eclipse Project GitHub Repository Creation.md

 # push

-# Verify the Source Code for the Porject is Now in GitHub
+# Verify the Source Code for the Project is Now in GitHub

 # Verify the Project Runs